FMSoftCN/hybridos/README.md

 ## Current Status

 * Nov.
-2018: Initiate this project organize specifications and design documents.
+2018: Initiate this project and organize specifications and design documents.

 ## Copying